 A visit to the Trafford Centre is compulsory as part of an assignment to carry out a risk assessment and costs will be met by the College.
 Essential additional cost for the course are: DBS (£56), visit to Edge Hill University is part of the enrichment programme to gain an insight to the campus and attend subject specific presentations and will cost approximately £10.

 Future Career Opportunities

 Students who study BTEC Health & Social Care go on to study a range of courses at university including:

 • BSc (Hons) in Physiotherapy

 • BA (Hons) in Health and Social Care

 Why Study at BSFC?

-If you choose to study health & social care at BSFC you will benefit from a wide range of classroom activities and an engaging curriculum.
+Students benefit from a wide range of classroom activities and an engaging curriculum.
 Your teacher will guide you through your assessments and will provide thorough feedback to help you improve your work.
-You will also have the opportunity to develop experience as a student mentor & complete additional qualifications such as First Aid.
+You will also have the opportunity to develop experience as a student mentor and complete additional qualifications such as first aid.